Flat Holm: Lighthouse and foghorn station

+The lighthouse, a Grade II listed building, was renovated in 1929 from a largely 19th century construction, to include accommodation for up to four keepers.
+In 1988, the lighthouse became fully automated.
+In 1997, the light was modernised and converted to solar power.
+It is now monitored and controlled by the Trinity House Operations Control Centre at Harwich, in Essex.
+The oil store and enclosure walls are also Grade II listed.

+Built by Trinity House in 1906, the foghorn building is a Grade II listed building and self-catering accommodation.
+The siren was originally powered by an 15 hp engine and could be clearly heard by people living on both coasts.
+Volunteers from the Flat Holm Society, with help from the Prince's Trust, restored the horn and engines in the 1960s.

 Farmhouse

 Records show that monks from St Augustine's Abbey in Bristol established a dairy farm and grange on the island after Flat Holm was granted to them by Robert, Earl of Gloucester in 1150.
 Dr Thomas Turner, who was stranded on Flat Holm during a visit in 1815, passed the time by exploring the island.
 He noted that the tax-exempt abbey farm was prospering and counted "seven cows, two bulls, five sheep, one horse, two pigs and two dogs".
 In 1897 the farmhouse was converted into The Flat Holm Hotel, and a bar and skittle alley were added, but the hotel closed after a few years.
 The farmhouse has been renovated by the Flat Holm Project and is now used as accommodation for visitors.

 Batteries and barracks

 Flat Holm was fortified in the 1860s following a visit by Queen Victoria and Prince Albert to France, where they had been concerned by the strength of the French Navy.
 The Royal Commission on the Defence of the United Kingdom, under direction of Lord Palmerston, recommended fortification of the coast in 1865.
 The defences on the island, which became part of a line of defences known as the Palmerston Forts, were completed in 1869.

 Flat Holm Battery is a series of gun emplacements on Flat Holm built to protect Bristol and Cardiff across the channel.
 There are remains of four battery sites on the island: